nafidza/RedDoorz_Portfolio/README.md

 - Which customer segments should be prioritized for marketing investment
 - What strategic actions can improve revenue and portfolio efficiency

+---

 ## Business Problems
 Despite revenue growth, management lacks clarity on:
 1. Is business growth healthy and sustainable?
-2. Which operational levers drive revenue: occupancy, room nights, or ADR?
+2. Which operational levers drive revenue: room nights or ADR?
 3. Which properties are top performers vs underperformers?
 4. Which cities have pricing upside or demand weakness?
 5. Which customer segments offer highest current value and future potential?
 6. Where should marketing and commercial resources be prioritized?

+---

 ## Project Objectives
 This project aims to build an end-to-end commercial analytics dashboard that helps decision-makers: